kubernetes-sigs/reference-docs/gen-resourcesdocs/README.md

 In this example, the first part contains two chapters and the second part one chapter.

 The first chapter describes the main `Deployment` resource (from the `apps` group and the `v1` version) and its associated resources and definitions.
-By default, if no `otherDefinitions` are defined, the associated resources are the `List` resource and the `Spec` and `Status` definitions, if approriate.
+By default, if no `otherDefinitions` are defined, the associated resources are the `List` resource and the `Spec` and `Status` definitions, if appropriate.
 In this case, `Deployment`, `DeploymentList`, `DeploymentSpec` and `DeploymentStatus` are documented.

 The second chapter first describes the main `Pod` resource.
 The other resources and definitions documented in the chapter are listed in the `otherDefinitions` field.